kevinash/kevinash.github.io/README.md

 [![http://kevinashley.com](images/kalabs.jpg)](http://kevinashley.com)

 The lab's primary objective is supporting research and innovation in all aspects of human lives.
 Founded by Kevin Ashley, [author](/books/books.md), Google Generative AI blackbelt engineer, winner of multiple Microsoft career awards in AI, author of 30+ popular apps with several million users.
-Founder: [products](/products/products.md) and AI design, [books](/books/books.md).
+Founder and author: [books](/books/books.md).

 ## What's new in 2024!